No dolphin – No fish

 *Between 1970-1983, 25.678 tonnes of dolphins were caught in Turkey.
 Commercial hunting of dolphins in the past is the main reason of the depletion of dolphin stocks in the Black Sea.

 Mass hunting of dolphins reached its peak between the years of 1930-1950.
 Mass hunting of dolphins was forbidden in 1966 in USSR, Romania and Bulgaria and in 1983 in Turkey.
 However after the ban, between 1983 and 1991, cases of illegal killing have been reported occasionally.
 Just between 1970-1983, 25.678 tonnes of dolphins were caught in Turkey.
 It has been estimated that 1.5 million individuals from three dolphin species were caught by the Russian Empire and the Soviet Union in the Black Sea, in total 4-5 million were caught in the 20th century along with other countries.
 Due to this destructive overfishing, dolphin populations have been destroyed and came under threat of extinction excessively.
-Commercial hunting of dolphins in the past is the main reason of the depletion of dolphin stocks in the Black Sea.
+Commercial hunting of dolphins in the past is the main reason for the depletion of dolphin stocks in the Black Sea.

 * There are no millions of dolphins in the Black Sea.